Baez Lab Group

 Email: reicheel@unc.edu

-Elaine’s research seeks to understand changes in postural control and neurocognitive function after ACL injury and reconstruction.
-Additionally, Elaine wants to develop interventions to enhance motor learning during rehabilitation that are also designed to address maladaptive neurocognitive and psychological responses.
+Elaine’s research seeks to understand changes in psychophysiological responses after ACL injury and reconstruction.
+Additionally, Elaine wants to develop interventions to enhance motor learning during rehabilitation that are also designed to address maladaptive psychophysiological responses.
 Overall, Elaine wants to improve quality of life and reduce secondary injury risk for patients after ACL reconstruction.

 Caitlin Brinkman, M.S., ATC